sfshaw/bootcamp357/mod1/README.md

   4. That file could prevent your final submission from building or running correctly (Boom you have a zero for that assignemnt).
   5. You would have to ask the professor/grader to delete the file on their end.

+## Pop Quiz

+Go look at your browser history.
+Did you do more research on all of these topics?
+If so, you passed the pop quiz.
+You've just won an inflated ego, well done!

 ## Conclusion

-Phew, that was a lot of stuff before we even get to write any code... maybe next time in [module 2](../mod2/README.md)
+Phew, that was a lot of stuff before we even get to write any C... maybe next time in [module 2](../mod2/README.md)